Define attributes

 Select events

-Use the event filter to choose which event type to calculate the attribute from.
+Use the event filter to choose which event types to calculate the attribute from.
+The event filter is optional — leaving it empty means the attribute is calculated from all event types.

 - Console